 - Is the assessment a reasonable estimate of market value as of the valuation date?
 Talk with an Assessor who can estimate the property’s comparative value in the current market.

 - Is the assessment equitable when compared with others in the area?
-Comparative values are available on the Town’s assessment roll search tool.
+Comparative values are available on the Town’s assessment roll search tool on Virtual Town Hall.

 - Are there any problems that might affect the property’s value?

 Property owners who believe information about their property is incorrect should contact an assessor.
-Assessors can be reached by calling 403-995-6313 to make an appointment, fill in this Contact Us online form or by visiting the Municipal Centre in person during regular business hours.
+Assessors can be reached at the contact number at the bottom of this page, or to make an appointment fill in this Contact Us online form.

 An assessed person may appoint an individual or company to act as a representative or authorized agent to interact regarding certain aspects of the Municipal Government Act.